gdsestimating/winbidpro16-docs/docs/components/stops-op-win-adapter-options.md

 ---
-title: Stop and Adapter Options
+title: Stop and Adapter Options (Beta)
 ---

 In **v16.10.4** we updated how stops are configured on a system in order to build out a tool tab that can add stops and operable window adapters to user selected openings.